Pros and Cons Of A Puggle: Is It The Right Breed For Me?

 Historical Facts About Puggles

 These fellas have both Asian and European blood running through their veins.
 Makes perfect sense: a Pug parent is from the Celestial Empire (China) and a Beagle is an ideal “Englishman.”
-To be exact, the latter originated in 16th century England and was a hit with most reigning British monarchs.
+To be exact, the latter originated in 16th-century England and was a hit with most reigning British monarchs.

 They were perfect hunter dogs, who would prey on small animals like rodents, rabbits, and chipmunks.
 Whereas the former was deeply cherished by the Chinese nobility.

-Pugs were designed to be perfect royal companions, confidantes, and lapdogs who absolutely love to cuddle with their masters.
+Pugs were designed to be perfect royal companions, confidantes, and lapdogs who love to cuddle with their masters.
 Do Pugs need a lot of attention?
 Yes, most certainly!
 They’ve always wanted to be the superstar of the family, nothing changed since ancient times.

 Beagle was first crossbred with a Pug in 1980, by a “designer dog” breeder Wallace Havens located in the state of Wisconsin.
 He had extensive breeding experience by the time he developed the modern Puggle breed we love and adore today.